-Winter in Portland OR often means heating repair calls, and if you end up on the wrong side of one, you have a company you can trust to come and make repairs.
+Winter in Leander, TX often means heating repair calls, and if you end up on the wrong side of one, you have a company you can trust to come and make repairs.
 But of all the problems we tell our clients to watch out for, none are more important than your heat exchanger.
 When it cracks or becomes corroded, it constitutes much more than just a simple breakdown.
 You need to look out for cracked heat exchangers and shut down your furnace as soon as you do.

 Why Is It a Problem?

 The heat exchanger transfers heat from the burners to the air that gets blown into your home.
 It also filters out the trace toxins that appear in the gas and funnels them out of your house through a vent.
 When the cracks appear, they disrupt the heating process, making it much harder for your heater to do its job.
 More importantly, it can release toxins like carbon monoxide into your home, which is why you need to shut the furnace off in the event you spot a crack.
 It simply isn’t safe.